MayurMadhav/DirectReachProject/README.md

 9. **Stay Informed**:
    - Keep an eye on the latest updates and features that are periodically rolled out.

-By following these steps, you can effectively use NewNewProject to connect, collaborate, and track the performance of your brand-influencer partnerships.
+By following these steps, you can effectively use DirectReach to connect, collaborate, and track the performance of your brand-influencer partnerships.

 ## Contributing